AMReX-Combustion/PeleLMeX/Exec/Production/ChallengeProblem/README.md

 mixture of CH4 in viciated air at an equivalence ratio of 0.5.

 Velocity in the chamber is initialized from a precursor HIT simulation.
 Data are stored in a binary fine and interpolated onto the AMReX grid.
-A set of paramter control the position as well as the scaling of this velocity field and it is advised not to modify those parameters:
+A set of parameter control the position as well as the scaling of this velocity field and it is advised not to modify those parameters:

 ```